 After a flyout, the next level of navigation in a Shell application is the bottom tab bar.
 Alternatively, the navigation pattern for an application can begin with bottom tabs and make no use of a flyout.
 In both cases, when a bottom tab contains more than one page, the pages will be navigable by top tabs.

 Shell applications can utilize a URI-based navigation scheme that uses routes to navigate to any page in the application, without having to follow a set navigation hierarchy.

 Shell applications can use integrated search functionality that's provided by a search box that can be added to the top of each page.

-Shell applications are highly customizable through the properties and methods that the various Shell classes expose.
-However, it's also possible to create a Shell custom renderer when more sophisticated platform-specific customizations are required.
+Shell applications are customizable through the properties and methods that the various Shell classes expose.
+However, it's also possible to create Shell custom renderers when more sophisticated platform-specific customizations are required.